Mustafa-Shoukat1/LLMOps-Pipeline-GooglePaLM/README.md

 ## 📚 What I id
-- Retrieve and transform training data for LLM fine-tuning. - Pre-processing training data for **supervised instruction tuning**.
 - Version control for data and model tracking. - Versioning datasets and models to manage tuning experiments.
 - Supervised tuning pipeline setup and deployment. - Configuring and executing a **supervised tuning pipeline**.
 - Responsible AI practices by outputting safety scores. - Deploying a tuned LLM and evaluating **safety scores** for responsible AI use.